UniMath/agda-unimath/src/foundation/cones-over-cospan-diagrams.lagda.md

 ### Relating `htpy-parallel-cone` to the identity type of cones

-In the following part we will relate the type `htpy-parallel-cone` to the identity type of cones.
-We will show that `htpy-parallel-cone` characterizes [dependent identifications](foundation.dependent-identifications.md) of cones on the same domain over parallel cospans.
-The characterization relies on [function extensionality](foundation.function-extensionality.md).
+In the following part we relate the type `htpy-parallel-cone` to the identity type of cones.
+We show that `htpy-parallel-cone` characterizes [dependent identifications](foundation.dependent-identifications.md) of cones on the same domain over parallel cospans.

+**Note.** The characterization relies heavily on [function extensionality](foundation.function-extensionality.md).

 #### The type family of homotopies of parallel cones is torsorial